GSI-CS-CO/saftlib/README.md

   - better stability and performance
   - use fewer file descriptors
   - give up compatibility with Gio::Dbus-API for simpler code
-  - give up xslt-based code generator, a code generator in C++ is provided (saftbus-gen subdirectory)
+  - give up xslt-based code generator, a code generator in C++ is provided ([saftbus-gen](saftbus-gen/README.md))
   - give up on xml interface definition files, exported functions are now annotated with a special comment to be exported
   - allow to write driver code that can be used with and without inter process communication
   - provide a plugin mechanism to install/remove services at runtime for more flexible customization of TimingReceiver hardware, e.g. LM32 firmware and saftlib driver

 #### Refactoring of the driver code (ECA, IOs, MSI)
-  - plugin for saftbus daemon, i.e. it can be loaded into a running saftbus-daemon and funcionality can be extended with other plugins
+  - plugin for saftbus daemon, i.e. it can be loaded into a running saftbus-daemon and functionality can be extended with other plugins
   - better performance of the eb-source
   - removal of msi-source
   - all major SDB devices on hardware hava a C++ class representation
   - much simpler registration of MSI callbacks
   - much simpler use of the Mailbox device
-  - executables can be linked against the driver library in the normal way, using proxy objects, or in standalone fashion for exclusive lower latency access to the hardware
+  - programs can link against the driver library in the normal way, using proxy objects, or in standalone fashion for exclusive lower latency access to the hardware
   - **user facing API is compatible to saftlib major version 2** with the following additions:
     - The clock generator driver remembers the setting of any IO that was configured.
     - At startup, a wild card character is allowed for the device name and etherbone-path: `saftbusd libsaft-service.so tr*:dev/wbm*` will attach all matching devices.
   - The documentation of the user facing API is generated with doxygen and can be found in [html/index.html](html/index.html) after running doxygen inside of the saftlib directory

 #### Installation
-To get something like saftlib v2, the following steps are needed:
-  - compile and install saftbus-gen
-    - cd saftbus-gen
     - ./autogen.sh
-    - ./configure [--prefix=/install/directory]
-    - make install
-  - compile and install saftbus
-    - cd saftbus
-    - ./autogen.sh
-    - ./configure [--prefix=/install/directory]
+    - ./configure
     - make install

 #### Startup of the daemon